EXCLUSIVE - U.S. preparing new sanctions on Chinese officials over Hong Kong crackdown - sources

 Biden has promised to take a tougher line than Trump over human rights in China and other countries, so his response to the crackdown in Hong Kong could be an early test of that resolve.

-(Reporting by Humeyra Pamuk and Matt Spetalnick; Additional reporting by Donny Kwok in Hong Kong, Luoyan Liu in Shanghai and Swati Pandey in Sydney; Writing by Humeyra Pamuk; Editing by Mary Milliken and Lincoln Feast.)
+(Reporting by Humeyra Pamuk and Matt Spetalnick; Additional reporting by Yew Lun Tian in Beijing, Donny Kwok in Hong Kong, Luoyan Liu in Shanghai and Swati Pandey in Sydney; Writing by Humeyra Pamuk; Editing by Mary Milliken and Lincoln Feast.)

 ((humeyra.pamuk@thomsonreuters.com; +1 202 3105694; Reuters Messaging: Twitter: @humeyra_pamuk))